jclif/serinette/README.md

 ## Basic Usage

-We're not quite there yet, butit'll work something like this:
+We're not quite there yet, but it'll work something like this:

 ```
 serinette orchestrate